RaphaelIT7/gmod-holylib/README.md

 If you already had a `ghostinj.dll`, you can rename it to `ghostinj2.dll` and it will be loaded by holylib's ghostinj.

 # Modules
+Each module has its own convar `holylib_enable_[module name]` which allows you to enable/disable specific modules.

 ## holylib
 This module contains the HolyLib library.